Preventint Yard Theft: Truck Yard Security Solutions Guide

 These schemes highlight the critical need for enhanced verification processes and the importance of using secure, technology-driven solutions to track shipments and verify identities at every step of the supply chain.
 As the industry evolves, so too must its defenses against increasingly sophisticated criminal operations.

-Recovering Stolen Items and Recouping Losses
+Recovering Stolen Cargo and Minimizing Losses

 Despite best efforts, thefts can still occur.
 When they do, quick action and thorough documentation are crucial.
 With consumer products, even if product occurs, it often times is destroyed due to the chain of custody being broken.